gulzarsingh12/k8s-prep-notes/linux-basics/networking-basics.md

 How to connect 2 devices with each other?
 We can use switch for this.

 A switch is used to connect multiple devices with each other.
+There 2 types of switches, layer 2 (OSI layer 2, mac address) and layer 3 (osi layer 3, network layer). layer 2 switch use mac address and layer 3 switch use ip address.
+Some switch can do both.
+But most switches are layer 2 switches.
+This is usually used to create local network (LAN)

 ### How it works
 Suppose A want to connect to B. It will connect to switch.
 Support A is connected on port 1.
 B is connected on port 2.
-Switch has its CAM memory to remember this
+Switch has its CAM memory to remember this as below table.

 MAC|Port
 ---|----